Labrang Tashikyil 2015 - 16 USA Tour

-Prayer flags consist of auspicious mantras syllables and prayers which are wood block printed onto squares of cotton cloth in each of the 5 Buddha colors: red, white, blue, green, and yellow.
-Squares of paper, instead of cloth, will be strung together in this workshop
+Prayer flags consist of auspicious mantras and prayers which are wood block printed onto squares of cotton cloth in each of the 5 Buddha colors: red, white, blue, green, and yellow.
+Squares of paper, instead of cloth, will be strung together in the children's workshop.

 Around the horse are 20-odd mantras—powerful ritual utterances—each dedicated to a particular deity.
-The idea is that as the wind passes over the surface of the flag, the air becomes purified, sanctified, and sweetened by the mantras.
-This is beneficial for all beings in the neighborhood.
+As the wind passes over the surface of the flag, the air becomes purified and sweetened by the mantras.
+This is beneficial for all beings.

-In addition to the mantras are prayers for long life and good fortune of the person who erects the flags.
+In addition to the mantras, are prayers for long life and good fortune for the person who erects the flags.